-Pension accruals for post-employment benefits are measured using the projected unit credit method in accordance with SFAS No. 87 (Employers' Accounting for Pensions), taking into account future salary and pension increase trends.
-Actuarial gains and losses that exceed a corridor of 10 % of the present value of the defined benefit obligation are spread over the expected average remaining working lives, adjusted for fluctuation, of the employees participating in the plans.
+Pension accruals for post-employment benefits are measured using the projected unit credit method in accordance with IAS 19 (Employee Benefits), taking into account future salary and pension increase trends.
+Actuarial gains and losses that exceed a corridor of 10% of the present value of the defined benefit obligation are spread over the expected average remaining working lives, adjusted for fluctuation, of the employees participating in the plans.